 Another great way to personalize your wedding is by writing your own vows!
 Of course the traditional vows will get the job done, but if you have the opportunity to write them yourself, I for sure recommend taking advantage.
 You could get little vow notebooks that coordinate with your wedding colors, or hand write them on a specialized piece of paper.
 Writing your own vows together could even be a fun pre-wedding date night activity!

-It’s 2022, who says you have to have a wedding party at all?
+It’s 2023, who says you have to have a wedding party at all?
 If that tradition isn’t something that you’re really feelin’, I give you full permission to leave it behind.
 On the other hand, if you still want to have a wedding party but don’t want to feel too tied to tradition, invite your closest friends to be your VIPs, MVPs, or party people.
-This way, your very best friends (no matter what they identify as) can feel super special and be there to support you on your best day ever.
+This way, your very best friends (no matter how they identify) can feel super special and be there to support you on your best day ever.

 Instead of a first dance, have you ever thought of sharing a first song instead?
 If you and your partner are the musical type, this could be such a unique way to personalize your wedding.
 I attended a wedding recently where one partner sang, and the other played guitar, and it made me feel all the feels.
 There are a few different ways you could incorporate this, depending on what you and your partner are comfortable with!